The Hard Truth About Making Electrolyte Gummies

-Most people think making electrolyte gummies is simple: just take a standard gummy recipe, throw in some salt, and you're done.
-If only it were that easy.
+Most people assume making electrolyte gummies is simple: grab a standard gummy recipe, add some salt, and you're done.
+It's not that easy.

-The reality is that electrolyte gummies are one of the trickiest formulations to get right.
-The charged particles in electrolytes don't just sit quietly.
-They actively fight with the gelling agents for control of the water in the gummy.
-Get it wrong, and you end up with a sticky mess, a hard brick, or a gummy that weeps moisture within weeks.
+Here's the reality: electrolyte gummies are one of the hardest formulations to get right.
+Those charged particles don't sit still.
+They fight with the gelling agents over water.
+Get the balance wrong, and you get a sticky mess, a hard brick, or a gummy that leaks moisture within weeks.

-At KorNutra, we've spent years figuring out how to tame these interactions.
-Here's what we've learned-and what most manufacturers won't tell you.
+At KorNutra, we've spent years learning how to manage these interactions.
+Here's what we've found—and what most manufacturers won't tell you.

-Sodium, potassium, magnesium, calcium-these are not gentle nutrients.
-They're charged particles that compete directly with gelatin or pectin for water molecules.
-If you add too much free calcium, it can over-crosslink the pectin, turning your gummy into a hard, brittle rock.
-Or worse, it can "salt out" the gel entirely, causing water to separate and pool on the surface.
-That's why you sometimes see gummies looking sweaty and grainy after a few weeks on the shelf.
+Sodium, potassium, magnesium, calcium—these aren't gentle nutrients.
+They're charged particles that compete directly with gelatin or pectin for water.
+Too much free calcium over-crosslinks the pectin, turning your gummy into a brittle rock.
+Worse, it can "salt out" the gel entirely, making water separate and pool on the surface.
+That's why some gummies look sweaty and grainy after a few weeks.

-Not all electrolyte salts behave the same way.
-Magnesium chloride, for example, is a deliquescent desiccant.
-That's a fancy way of saying it pulls moisture out of the air and into your gummy.
-Within a month, a perfectly formed chew can turn into a sticky puddle.
-Most manufacturers only test for taste.
-At KorNutra, we test for water activity stability at 30°C and 75% relative humidity over 90 days before we even hand a sample to a client.
+Not all electrolyte salts behave the same.
+Magnesium chloride, for example, is deliquescent—it pulls moisture from the air into your gummy.
+Within a month, a perfect chew turns into a sticky puddle.
+Most manufacturers test only for taste.
+At KorNutra, we run a 90-day stability test at 30°C and 75% relative humidity before we hand a sample to a client.

 Low-methoxyl pectin needs calcium to set.
-If your electrolyte blend already contains calcium, you lose control of the gel strength.
-Gelatin, being a protein, can actually denature in high-salt environments, creating a weak, cloudy gel with a poor mouthfeel.
-We see this mistake often in competitor products-gummies that arrive looking grainy and feeling gritty.
+If your electrolyte blend already has calcium, you lose control over gel strength.
+Gelatin, being a protein, denatures in high-salt environments, producing a weak, cloudy gel with poor mouthfeel.
+We see this in competitor products all the time—gummies that arrive grainy and gritty.

 How KorNutra Masters the Matrix

-We don't just mix powders into hot syrup and hope for the best.
-That's a guaranteed batch failure.
-Instead, we follow a three-step process that few manufacturers talk about publicly.
+We don't just dump powders into hot syrup and hope for the best.
+That's a recipe for failure.
+Instead, we follow a three-step process most manufacturers keep quiet about.

-1. Ingredient isolation: Each electrolyte salt is pre-dissolved in a small amount of deionized water before being added.
-This prevents localized "hot spots" of high ionic concentration that could shock the gel network.
-We then cool the solution before incorporation.
-Thermal shock is a real problem-hot electrolyte solutions can hydrolyze gelatin.
+1. Ingredient isolation: We pre-dissolve each electrolyte salt in a small amount of deionized water before adding it.
+This prevents localized hot spots of high ionic concentration that could shock the gel network.
+Then we cool the solution before incorporation.
+Thermal shock is a real issue—hot electrolyte solutions can hydrolyze gelatin.

-2. Cation balancing: For formulations with magnesium or calcium, we add a tiny amount of sodium citrate.
-Not as an electrolyte-as a sequestrant buffer.
+2. Cation balancing: For formulations with magnesium or calcium, we add a tiny amount of sodium citrate—not as an electrolyte, but as a sequestrant buffer.
 It prevents free calcium or magnesium from binding prematurely to pectin during gelation.
-This technique is borrowed from dairy chemistry, where it prevents casein micelle aggregation.
-It's rarely used in nutraceutical gummies, but it works like a charm.
+We borrowed this technique from dairy chemistry, where it prevents casein micelle aggregation.
+It's rarely used in nutraceutical gummies, but it works.

-3. Water activity optimization: We target a water activity (Aw) of 0.50-0.55, not the typical 0.60-0.65 used for vitamin gummies.
-At 0.60, electrolyte-loaded gummies absorb ambient moisture and develop a sticky surface within weeks.
-To achieve this low Aw without making the gummy rock-hard, we use a proprietary polyol blend of maltitol and isomalt that crystallizes at a finer microstructure, trapping the electrolyte ions within a glassy matrix.
-This requires cooking and cooling profiles that are not found in any textbook.
+3. Water activity optimization: We target a water activity (Aw) of 0.50–0.55, not the typical 0.60–0.65 used for vitamin gummies.
+At 0.60, electrolyte-loaded gummies absorb ambient moisture and get sticky within weeks.
+To hit that low Aw without making the gummy rock-hard, we use a proprietary blend of maltitol and isomalt.
+It crystallizes into a finer microstructure, trapping the electrolyte ions in a glassy matrix.
+The cooking and cooling profiles?
+Not in any textbook.

 The cGMP Reality Check

-Electrolyte gummies bring regulatory and quality control challenges that can't be ignored.
-Here are two that catch most manufacturers off guard:
+Electrolyte gummies come with regulatory and quality control challenges you can't ignore.
+Two of them catch manufacturers off guard:

 • Segregation during filling: Electrolyte powders are denser than gummy syrup.
-If not handled correctly, they settle in the holding tank.
+If not handled right, they settle in the holding tank.
 The last gummy in a batch can have 40% more sodium than the first.
-KorNutra solves this with continuous agitation at a specific shear rate-fast enough to keep particles suspended, slow enough to avoid introducing air (which causes oxidation).
+We solve this with continuous agitation at a specific shear rate—fast enough to keep particles suspended, slow enough to avoid air (which causes oxidation).

 • Equipment corrosion: Chloride salts accelerate metal corrosion.
-Any line that touches electrolyte syrup uses only 316L stainless steel.
-And we test for heavy metals leachables at the end of shelf life-a requirement not often volunteered by manufacturers.
+Every line that touches electrolyte syrup uses 316L stainless steel.
+We also test for heavy metals leachables at end of shelf life—a requirement few manufacturers volunteer.

-We also run an ionic strength stability assay, measuring the concentration of each electrolyte in the gummy at T0, T30, T60, and T90, plus a dissolution profile.
-This ensures the product's electrical conductivity profile doesn't drift over time-a problem that plagues low-quality formulations as the matrix degrades.
+We also run an ionic strength stability assay, measuring each electrolyte concentration at T0, T30, T60, and T90, plus a dissolution profile.
+This ensures the product's conductivity profile doesn't drift over time—a problem that plagues low-quality formulations as the matrix degrades.

 What This Means for Your Brand

-Electrolyte gummies are not standard gummies with a pinch of salt added.
-They are an advanced material science project involving counterion interactions, moisture barriers, and precise pH control.
+Electrolyte gummies aren't standard gummies with a pinch of salt.
+They're an advanced material science project—counterion interactions, moisture barriers, precise pH control.

-Most manufacturers will guarantee a gummy that tastes okay and looks okay for 30 days.
-KorNutra guarantees a uniform, stable, and process-robust electrolyte gummy with a full 24-month shelf life-no weeping, no blooming, no dose variability.
+Most manufacturers guarantee a gummy that tastes and looks okay for 30 days.
+We guarantee a uniform, stable, process-robust electrolyte gummy with a full 24-month shelf life—no weeping, no blooming, no dose variability.

 We don't just make gummies.
 We engineer the matrix to handle the charge.